 The look is admittedly difficult to achieve.
 Aside from obvious issues with getting the application down pat, there are a ton of variables that need to be controlled.
 Heat is definitely one.
 “You need enough to get the desired lift, but not too much so that painted hair dries out,” cautions Matt.

 You also need to increase the volume of developer as you go, so that even the last color applied stays consistent.
 This is easier said than done because washing areas of the hair that are finished, without disrupting other areas, is no easy feat.

 How to Tell If It’s Right

-“Perfect” balayage should look “pronounced, but blended ribbons of lights that are gradient,” says Matt, who shares that balayage is dim at the roots and brighter towards the ends, which creates the signature grown-out summer highlights look.
+“Perfect” balayage should look “pronounced, but blended ribbons of lights that are gradient,” says Matt.
+He shares that balayage is dim at the roots and brighter towards the ends, which creates the signature grown-out summer highlights look.

-If you’ve had a balayage process that doesn’t look like your IG inspo, however, talk your colorist through it instead of hating on them.
-“Let them see what it is that may need doing based on your dislike,” advises Matt, who cautions to steer clear of any at-home color remedies, which will most likely exacerbate the problem.
+However, if you’ve had a balayage process that doesn’t look like your IG inspo, talk your colorist through it instead of hating on them.
+“Let them see what it is that may need doing based on your dislike,” advises Matt.
+He cautions to steer clear of any at-home color remedies, which will most likely exacerbate the problem.
 “Depending on what it is that client is not happy with, a professional colorist can devise a plan to correct it,” he continues.

 Tip Them Out

 While Matt has taken a break from doing full balayage as-of-late, he will still refresh his client’s ends to get a brighter pop or paint hairlines at the sink to lighten baby hairs.
 “I painted as a child and had a great sense of depth and dimension as well as shadows and highlights in a 2D image.
 When I started doing the balayage technique itself, It took me a few months to really take that sense and pair it with a chemical product on a 3D canvas,” he shares of his background.